Widespread internet outages hit northeast U.S. - WTMJ

 Internet users across the northeast U.S. reported widespread outages Tuesday.

-Verizon reported a cut fiber in Brooklyn via Twitter, although it’s not clear if that issue is responsible for the entire outage.
-The telecom giant didn’t have any estimate when the problem spot would be fixed.
+The telecom giant had reported a cut fiber in Brooklyn via Twitter, although it’s not clear if that issue was responsible for the outage.
+Verizon didn’t give any estimate in its email about when the problem would be fixed and didn’t reply to questions about what caused the problem.

-Neither Verizon nor Comcast, another major internet service provider, immediately responded to requests for comment.
+Comcast, another major internet service provider, said it had not observed problems with its network Tuesday.

 People posting on Twitter reported having issues connecting with various online services in a geographic area stretching from Washington to Boston.
 That densely populated region includes key U.S. government services as well as major financial companies such as Fidelity Investments.

-“We are investigating connectivity issues with an internet provider, mainly affecting the East Coast of the United States, outside of the (Amazon Web Services) Network,” the company wrote in a Tuesday morning post.
-“We are investigating the issue with the external provider.”
+It said that for about an hour and a half, ending at around 12:45 p.m.
+Eastern, some customers on the East Coast had problems connecting to Amazon Web Services, or AWS.
+It said its services were operating normally.

-The East Coast outages began at 11:25 a.m. local time and recovery began at 12:37 p.m, according to Doug Madory, director of Internet Analysis at Kentic, a network monitoring company.
+The East Coast outages began at 11:25 a.m. local time and recovery began at 12:37 p.m, according to Doug Madory, director of internet analysis at Kentik, a network monitoring company.
 He reported a 12% drop in traffic volume to Verizon.

 Madory said he did not yet know if other carriers were impacted.

-Disruptions to internet services are always a hassle, but have become even more excruciating at a time that the pandemic is forcing millions of people to work from home and students to attend school remotely.

-“Widespread internet outages in the area impacting remote learning today,” Galvin Middle School in Wakefield, Massachusetts lamented in a tweet.
+“Widespread internet outages in the area impacting remote learning today,” Galvin Middle School in Wakefield, Massachusetts, a suburb north of Boston, lamented in a tweet.
 “Stay patient and do best you can.
 It’s out of our control.
 Hopefully things will be resolved soon!”

+Reached on the phone at Galvin Middle, Trish Dellanno said that those students who were learning remotely got paper assignments.
+“Teachers have been able to keep on moving.
+They’re going old school.”

+Cary Wiedemann, a network engineer who had connectivity problems at his home in Northern Virginia, said that some online services could have been disrupted even if your home internet still worked, if the issue was with the backbone of Verizon’s network.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been revised to correct the spelling of the network monitoring company Kentik.